Open a PDF version to print this topic

 Attention deficit hyperactivity disorder (ADHD) is a developmental condition.
 It affects the way a tamaiti (child) behaves and interacts with others.

-At least five of every 100 tamariki (children) have ADHD.
-It's more common in boys than girls.
-Some girls with ADHD mainly have problems with poor concentration, so they cause less disruption.
-This means they're less likely to be diagnosed with ADHD, or they might not get diagnosed till later.
+At least 5 of every 100 tamariki (children) have ADHD.
+It is more common in boys than girls.
+But some girls with ADHD mainly have problems with poor concentration so they cause less disruption.
+This means they are less likely to be diagnosed with ADHD or they might not get diagnosed till later.

 ADHD symptoms usually improve as your tamaiti gets older.
 But some tamariki with ADHD will continue to experience some symptoms in adulthood and may need ongoing help.